 After Andrew Donelson left, Tulip Grove passed through a series of owners.
 In 1914, the Buntin family purchased Tulip Grove and made additions to it to house modern conveniences.
 In the 1960s, the Buntins sold the farmland surrounding Tulip Grove but sold the Tulip Grove mansion and surrounding sixty acres to the Andrew Jackson Foundation.

 In 1965, the Ladies Hermitage Association opened a restored Tulip Grove mansion to the public.
 According to architectural historians, this landmark building is one of the best surviving examples of a Greek Revival-style antebellum plantation house in Tennessee.
-Today, Tulip Grove is open for daily tours Monday through Friday and is also available for special tours and event rentals.
+Today, Tulip Grove is available for event rentals.